datacamp/tutorial/cran-comments.md

 * ubuntu 12.04 (on travis-ci), R 3.2.2
 * win-builder (devel and release)

-## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are no packages depending on 'tutorial' yet

-## Fixes after first submission attempt to CRAN
+## Changes in this submission

-* Updated description of package to be more informative
-* Removed Date field
-* Added importFrom for browseURL
-* Added URL of project on github and URL for issues.
+* Added explicit dependency on 'pandoc' inside DESCRIPTION file (brought to my attention by Brian Ripley)